chrislessard/chrislessard.github.io/_posts/2016-03-20-links-you-need.md

 categories: misc
 ---

-This collection consists of various links I've collected over the years, all of which pertain to on CS, tech and design.
+This dump consists of various links I've collected over the years, all of which pertain to on CS, tech and design.
 I visit some of them almost every day, and have gained a lot from others.
 They've been divided into sections with short descriptions to keep things organized.

 ### General && Misc.